JetBrains/guide/site/go/tutorials/bookstore_rest_api/interfaces_crud/index.md

 ```

-**Update Book Cover**

-The function starts by trying to find a book record in the database that matches the provided `bookId`.
-If no matching book is found, it returns an error message.
+#### Update Book Cover

-If a matching book record is found, the function proceeds to update the `Image` field of the book record with the new `bookImageURL` provided.
+The function proceeds to update the `Image` field of the book record with the new `bookImageURL` provided.
-Finally, the function returns true and nil, indicating that the book's cover information was updated successfully.
+Finally, the function returns `true` and `nil`, indicating that the book's cover information was updated successfully.

-I'll be addressing the topic of uploading the book cover within the HTTP handler section.
+We are not working on the implementation.
+I will be covering this topic separately in the HTTP handler section.

 ```go
 func (c Client) UpdateBookCover(_ context.Context, bookId int64, bookImageURL string) (bool, error) {